texopher/gophilter/help/open-web-with-filter/README.md

 ![](https://github.com/texopher/gophilter/blob/main/help/open-web-with-filter/screenshot-1.png?raw=true)

 #### 2. Click on 'Enter web url', then enter url of web page which you would like to display.
+For example, https://en.wikipedia.org/wiki/Thomas_Edison

 ![](https://github.com/texopher/gophilter/blob/main/help/open-web-with-filter/screenshot-2.png?raw=true)

 #### 2. Click on 'Enter filter url', then enter url of filter file which you would like to apply to this web page.
+For example, https://raw.githubusercontent.com/texopher/gophilter/main/filter/public/org/wikipedia/en/en.wikipedia.org__443.txt

 #### 3. Click on 'Open'.
 You are redirected to new page with link 'Web page with filter'.